 I also wish they did not rush us out so quickly.
 I hardly had time to put my camera back into my handbag before the ticket clerk asked us to leave.

 All in all, our visit to this medieval gem was a pleasant one.
 I am happy to have seen another amazing Central European castle and I believe Kreuzenstein Castle tour is one of the best things to do around Vienna.
 Their visitor services have some room for improvement.
 But I generally recommend you put in the effort and come out here.
 Foreign visitors flock to Vienna, but you won’t meet many people who have been to this off-the-beaten-path architectural gem.
 Take beautiful photos so you don’t embarrass yourself when you show them to your friends.

 If you have been to Kreuzenstein Castle, let me know below in the comments.

--> See another amazing medieval castle in Central Europe: A PERFECT DAY IN STARA LUBOVNA
+-> See another amazing medieval castles in Central Europe:

 Check out these amazing palaces and castles in Vienna: